sepandhaghighi/lightsout/README.md

 ## Contributing

 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
-Please make your changes in a specific branch and request to pull into `gh-pages`!
+Please make your changes in a specific branch and request to pull into `master`!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.

 # Donations